verus-lang/verus/README.md

 ## Editing the source code

+You should make sure that your check-out of `rust` is up to date.
+Use the `./tools/update-rust.sh` script from the project root.

 Before committing any changes to the source code, make sure that it conforms to the `rustfmt` tool's guidelines.
 We are using the default `rustfmt` settings from the Rust repository.
-To check the source code, type the following from the `verify` directory:
+To check the source code, type the following from the `source` directory:

 ```
 ../rust/install/bin/cargo-fmt -- --check